pengsun/AOSOLogitBoost/README.md

     err_rate = sum(yy~=Yte)/length(Yte)

 ### Matlab example (multiple threaded)
 Just replace the  class "AOSOLogitBoost" in last example with "pAOSOLogitBoost", where the leading "p" is for parallel.
-See the script files
+See the script files in "Matlab/script_run".

 References
 ----------